DeppSC/CAM/README.md

+# add some own comments on pytorch vision for CAM

 # Sample code for the Class Activation Mapping
 We propose a simple technique to expose the implicit attention of Convolutional Neural Networks on the image.
 It highlights the most informative image regions relevant to the predicted class.
 You could get attention-based model instantly by tweaking your own CNN a little bit more.
 The paper is published at [CVPR'16](http://arxiv.org/pdf/1512.04150.pdf).